-- 7.5 Section 18(7)(a) provides that intercepted material obtained by means of a warrant and which continues to be available, may, for a strictly limited purpose, be disclosed to a person conducting a criminal prosecution. - 7.6 This may only be done for the purpose of enabling the prosecutor to determine what is required of him by his duty to secure the fairness of the prosecution.
+- 7.5 Section 18(7)(a) provides that intercepted material obtained by means of a warrant and which continues to be available, may, for a strictly limited purpose, be disclosed to a person conducting a criminal prosecution. - 7.6 This may only be done for the purpose of enabling the prosecutor to determine what is required of him be his duty to secure the fairness of the prosecution.
 The prosecutor may not use intercepted material to which he is given access under section 18(7)(a) to mount a cross-examination, or to do anything other than ensure the fairness of the proceedings. - 7.7 The exception does not mean that intercepted material should be retained against a remote possibility that it might be relevant to future proceedings.
 The normal expectation is, still, for the intercepted material to be destroyed in accordance with the general safeguards provided by section 15.
 The exceptions only come into play if such material has, in fact, been retained for an authorised purpose.
-Because the authorised purpose given in section 5(3)(b) ("for the purpose of preventing or detecting serious crime") does not extend to gathering evidence for the purpose of a prosecution, material intercepted for this purpose may not have survived to the prosecution stage, as it will have been destroyed in accordance with the section 15(3) safeguards.
-There is, in these circumstances, no need to consider disclosure to a prosecutor if, in fact, no intercepted material remains in existence.
+Because the authorised purpose given in section 5(3)(b) ("for the purpose of preventing or detailing serious crime") does not extend to gathering evidence for the purpose of a prosecution, material intercepted for this purpose may not have survived to the prosecution stage, as it will have been destroyed in accordance with the section 15(3) safeguards.
+There is, in these circumstances, no need to consider disclosure to a prosecutor of the fact, no intercepted material remains in existence. - 7.8 Be that as it may, section 18(7)(a) recognises the duty on prosecutors, acknowledged by common law, to review all available material to make sure that the prosecution is not proceeding unfairly.
+'Available material' will only ever include intercepted material at this stage if the conscious decision has been made to retain it for an authorised purpose.